Learn, Live, Hope

 NANN E-News Editor

 I would like to thank my predecessor, Julie Williams, under whose editorship NANN E-News has consistently provided up-to-date, evidenced-based articles for our neonatal nurses and nurse practitioners.
-I wish her much success in her new position as director-at-large on NANN's Board of Directors.
+I wish her much success in her new position as director-at-large on NANN's Board.

 I cannot express how delighted and appreciative I am for this opportunity to serve my professional organization and my fellow neonatal care providers.
 As we build on previous editors' excellent work, I am committed to continuing the tradition of disseminating articles that reflect our members' diverse interests.
 I would like to encourage all writers, both novice and seasoned, to submit articles for the newsletter.